ankitar/Predicting-Super-Bowl-and-College-Football-Champions-2015/README.md

-# Predicting-nfl-and-college-champions
+# Predicting Super Bowl and College Champions
-Models to predict superbowl champions
+Models to predict superbowl and College Champions.

 Team Members: